 Typical uses of brushwood include; fences, dividers, privacy fence screens, partitions, service enclosures – (such as rubbish, / trash, pool pump, golf course service yards, car park enclosures), windbreaks, temporary event screening, tourist resort screening, screening of building extensions and service yards, thatch hut roofing and pergola and shadehouse roofing, patio and swimming pool surrounds, water features, equestrian horse jumps, aviaries, bird feeders, topiary (emus and kangaroos), garden borders and as a replacement for wood fencing, bamboo fencing, picket fencing, pvc fencing, iron and colorbond fencing.
 It is also very versatile in that it can be used on sloping sites and can be tapered, scalloped and blended into structures (profiled pillars and tree trunks) and cut over uneven bases and walls.

 This website comprises a product range, pricing, availability, delivery and installation information including videos for DIY and contractor use.

 Please do not hesitate to contact Hague Showell at Ausbrush Panels if you would like to discuss design ideas for your brushwood garden border, swimming pool surrounds, internal divider, brushwood screening, privacy fence screen, replacement of your timber fence, shade house roof or front feature fence etc or would like to order materials for your DIY project.

 There are two common methods of fence installation.
 The ‘inline’ and the ‘offset’ methods.

-In the offset method depicted in the diagram here, suiting a one person install, the panels fix to a frame behind whereas the in inline method longer panels are fitted between posts.
+In the ‘offset’ method depicted in the diagram here, suiting a one person install, the panels fix to a frame behind, whereas with the ‘inline’ method longer panels are fitted between posts.
 With the latter method the posts are brush rolled from both sides and no frame is left showing on either side.